JonDum/jshtml/readme.md

 # JsHtml

 JavaScript razor view engine.
-The razor syntax (also used inasp.net mvc) keeps your html clean and allows you to use javascript in your templates.
+The razor syntax (also used in asp.net mvc) keeps your html clean and allows you to use javascript in your templates.

 Check out the examples for more information.